eldankit/BoardGamesRecommendationProject/README.md

   4. **Creating the Users Table**: A new DataFrame containing `user_id` and `username` columns was created.
 Placeholder columns for `email` and `password` were added, with `NaN` values (or placeholders) since this data was not available in the original file.
   5. **Saving the Processed Data**: The processed reviews data was saved to `reviews_19m.csv` and `reviews_15m.csv`, while the user data was saved to `users_19m.csv` and `users_15m.csv`.

-This ETL (Extract, Transform, Load) process ensured that the data was clean, properly formatted, and ready to be imported into the PostgreSQL database tables.
+This data pipeline ensured that the data was clean, properly formatted, and ready to be imported into the PostgreSQL database tables.

 ## Database Tables Structure